corespring/corespring-container/modules/docs/src/docs/container/index.md

 For most cases, you can extend this trait and implement its methods.

+## Note: Integration pattern is going to change

+We are going to deprecate the action decorator pattern.
+Have a look at ItemHooks for the new api.

+Basically it'll look something like:

+    def doThing(params:....) : Future[Either[Error,Thing]]

+This means we can do away with the wrapped requests, and is a simpler model to reason about.

 Integration uses a decorator pattern, to allow clients to decorate the libraries core action logic.